This post may contain affiliate links – full disclosure – read here

 Does queen bee size play a role in her value to the honey bee colony?
-Is bigger always better?
+Is a bigger queen always better?
 The size of a mature honey bee queen varies a bit from one colony to another.
 Age, genetics and feeding during development all play a role in determining how big a queen gets.
-Either way one of the most well known queen bee facts is that every hive must have one.
+Regardless of her size every hive must have one.

 How Big is a Queen Bee?